dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 - Diarrhea
 - Loss of appetite (difficulty feeding for children)
 - Loss of sense of taste or smell
-- Shortness of breath or difficulty breathing
+- Shortness of breath
+- difficulty breathing

 You can obtain a referral to a community testing centre by phoning: